 Where they work: The plant breeding sector employs around 5,000 people, with most commercial plant breeding taking place within the private sector.
 Plant breeding work is also carried out in a limited number of research institutes.

-More info: British Society of Plant Breeders (BSPB), SCI Horticulture Group, Horticulture Week Careers
+More info: British Society of Plant Breeders (BSPB)

-What they do: Propagation scientists study the best ways to create new plants from old by collecting seeds, taking cuttings or through micropropagation: propagating new plants from just a few cells of parent plants in a laboratory.
-This may be to propagate a new variety, to multiply a difficult to propagate plant or to save an endangered species.
+What they do: Plant propagators create new plants from old by collecting seeds, taking cuttings or through micropropagation: propagating new plants from just a few cells of parent plants in a laboratory.

 Career path: Propagation techniques can be taught on the job at nurseries, or learnt as part of a wide range of horticultural courses, including degrees, National Diplomas and distance learning.